raceychan/lihil/README.md

 	- `dataclasses.dataclass`,
 	- `typing.TypedDict`

-  By default, lihil uses `msgspec` to serialize/deserialize json data, which is extremly fast. see [benchmarks](https://jcristharif.com/msgspec/benchmarks.html),
+  By default, lihil uses `msgspec` to serialize/deserialize json data, which is extremly fast, we maintain first-class support for `pydantic.BaseModel` as well, no plugin required. see [benchmarks](https://jcristharif.com/msgspec/benchmarks.html),

   - Param Parsing: Automatically parse parameters from query strings, path parameters, headers, cookies, and request bodies